singhrohit444/ansible-training_latest/attendees/hands-on/playbook/Advanced.md

     * /etc/motd is the file that you have to update
   * Store the timestamp when last time /etc/motd got updated
   ```
-  May be you can update info here
+  May be you can update info here | 10 minutes Self | 5 Minutes trainer
   /tmp/logGenerator.log
   ```